BakingQueen74

 Jump to Recipe

-Slice of cake on a white plate with blueberries.
+Slice of cake with marbled jam and blueberries on a white plate.

-We decided to use some of the jam to bake together, and I thought a Madeira cake might go nicely with blueberry.
+I found a jar of blueberry jam in the cupboard and decided to use some of the jam to bake a cake with my kids, and I thought a Madeira cake might go nicely with blueberry.

 I have a lot of vanilla extract at the moment so we made a vanilla glaze to go on the top of the cake.